hl7au/au-fhir-ps/input/pagecontent/aucdi.md

     <td rowspan="3">History of pregnancy</td>
     <td>TBD</td>
     <td>TBD</td>
-    <td rowspan="3">This data group is added to AUCDI R2 and does not yet have an agreed mapping to AU Core.
-Outcomes from the scoping workshops for AU Core R2 and Patient Summary R1 indicate that this data group will be deferred to a later release.</td>
+    <td rowspan="3">Outcomes from the scoping workshops for AU Core R2 and Patient Summary R1 indicate that this data group will be deferred to a later release.
+Feedback is requested on whether the mapping to the IPS profile is correct and the proposed deferral for an AU PS profile: TBD.</td>
   </tr>
   <tr>
     <td colspan="2">Justification</td>